Emmaruuuu/Regression-models-for-predict-house-sale-price-interval/README.md

 # Regression-models-for-predict-house-sale-price-interval
 Create a regression model for a house sale price having the narrowest overall prediction intervals.

-Untuk menentukan prediksi interval harga rumah, saya melakukan beberapa kali percobaan menggunakan model regressi yang berbeda, dan mendapatkan hasil yang berbeda-beda pula.
+To determine the house price prediction interval, I conducted several experiments using different regression models, and obtained different results.

-Saya mengerjakan projek ini dengan mencoba beberapa model yaitu Ridge Regression Model, LightGBM Regressor, Catboost Regressor, Quantille Catboost, Quantille Multilayer Perceptron (MLP) neural network, dan Stacking Quantille dengan Base model Catboost dan LGBM serta Ridge sebagai meta modelnya.
+I worked on this project by trying several models, namely Ridge Regression Model, LightGBM Regressor, Catboost Regressor, Quantille Catboost, Quantille Multilayer Perceptron (MLP) neural network, and Stacking Quantille with Catboost and LGBM Base models and Ridge as the meta model.
-Berikut adalah rincian hasil public score Kaggle dari model regressi yang saya lakukan :
+Here are the details of the Kaggle public score results from the regression model I did:
 1. Ridge Regressor : 814837.49
 2. LightGBM : 727019.68
 3. Catboost : 667798.10